-Once these channels are blocked, bacteria that normally live within the sebaceous glands multiply rapidly, initiating the chemical reaction we know as inflammation.
-This in turn leads to the pimples and pustules typically associated with acne.
+Once these channels are blocked, bacteria that normally live within the sebaceous glands multiply rapidly, initiating the chemical reaction we know as inflammation in the skin cells.
+This in turn leads to the pimples, pustules, and cysts, associated with inflammatory acne.

-There are several approaches that can be very helpful for controlling active acne and for preventing acne flare-ups.
-Topical medications represent the most common type of acne treatment currently utilized.
+There are several approaches which can be very helpful for controlling active acne, for preventing acne flare-ups, and improving skin tone and texture.
+Topical medications represent the first line of acne treatment currently utilized.
 Commonly used topical medications include the following:

-- Retinoids such as Retin-A, Retinol, and Tazorac to unplug the pores, gently exfoliate the skin, reduce inflammation, and increase cellular turnover
+- Retinoids such as Retin-A, Retinol, and Tazorac which unplug the pores, gently exfoliate the skin, reduce inflammation, and increase cellular turnover.

-- Azelaic acid to soothe inflammation and reduce surface bacteria
+- Azelaic acid to soothe inflammation, provide an anti-inflammatory effect, and reduce surface bacteria.

 It is very important that patients follow their topical skin care treatment plan carefully, as the ultimate amount of improvement obtained depends at least in part on how well patients take care of their skin at home.

-Oral medications are often used in combination with topical medications.
-In Dr. Green’s practice, we may at times prescribe the following oral medications:
+Oral medications are often used in combination with topical medications to treat existing acne and prevent new acne breakouts.
+Dr. Green may prescribe the following oral medications:

-- Antibiotics such as minocycline, tetracycline, and doxycycline to control the growth of bacteria in the skin and in the sebaceous glands
+- Antibiotics such as Minocycline, Tetracycline, Doxycycline, and Oracea, to control the growth of bacteria in the skin and in the sebaceous glands.

-- Birth control pills and spironolactone (aldactone) to control the hormonal component of acne (only in women)
+- Birth control pills or Spironolactone (aldactone) to control the hormonal aspect of acne (in women).

-- Accutane, as a last resort, to control acne that has been resistant to improvement through any other means of treatment
+- Accutane, as a last resort, to control acne that has been resistant to improvement through any other oral, topical, mechanical, or laser treatments.

 Extractions and Injections